-The first processing stage (primary aggregation) concerns only Survey data, i.e., the responses to the short-term questions and the structural data, which serve as weighting coefficients.
-The second stage draws on external data (from the Annual Enterprise Survey), which serve as imputation coefficients.
+The first processing stage (primary aggregation) solely concerns Survey data, i.e., the responses to the short-term questions and the structural data (which serve as weighting coefficients).
+The second processing stage draws on external data (from the Annual Enterprise Survey), which serve as imputation coefficients.

-All Survey questions are processed twice: once for the publication of the Survey for the current month m, and again for the publication of the following m+1 Survey.
+All Survey questions are processed twice: once for the publication of the Survey for the current month m, and again for the publication of the following Survey in m+2.
 There are two basic reasons for this procedure:

-- the application of the constant-sample method, described in §2.4.2;

-- the incorporation of late responses.
+- the application of the constant-sample method, described in §2.4.2; - the incorporation of late responses.